UNIT 1 • FREE

 SD Tribal Nations

-Learn about South Dakota's 9 sovereign Tribal nations - the Lakota, Dakota, and Nakota peoples of the Oceti Sakowin - while building your first website with HTML basics.
-This unit introduces digital citizenship, respectful online research, and the foundations of web development.
+South Dakota is home to 9 sovereign Tribal nations - the Lakota, Dakota, and Nakota peoples of the Oceti Sakowin.
+Your first website is about them.

 ⏱️ 7 Stages